ropensci/visdat/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes
-There were no ERRORs or WARNINGs or NOTEs
+There were no ERRORs or WARNINGs

+There was 1 note

+* This is a new release

 ## Reverse dependencies